b-johns/Creating-a-Research-Database/README.md

 # Creating-a-Research-Database
-Concise, easily-deployable SQLite databases created in python can be used to support all sorts of storage and querying needs.
-In this example, I create a modest, 21-table database to store post-secondary transcript, demographic, and transfer data that can be used to better understand student outcomes and identify special cohorts for further modeling.
+This small, 21-table, easily-deployable database is designed to read in and store transcript, demographic, and transfer data on college students.
+Its most basic use case is to identify analytical cohorts of students with particular traits (e.g. first time in college) for further modeling and study.
+Other use cases include querying to produce basic descriptive results about different student populations.

+In the python script, the phrase "frozen files" refers to sets of flat file extracts (.csv in this case) from a database, each of which represents the database at a particular moment in time.
+A concise database program like this can read in such extracts and begin knittting together a coherent picture of these education data over time.